 If you make your way through the West Coast, Cambria is a great place to stop and stay for a rest.
 What’s there to do in Cambria?
 Book your stay at the Creekside Inn, Blue Dolphin Inn, or Cambria Beach Lodge.
 There are many other options depending on your location and budget.
 Remember to book your stay ahead of time for a possible discount.

 From there, you can visit some of the top restaurants in Cambria.
 There’s something for everyone’s tastes, with its restaurants including traditional cafes, pie eateries, oyster bars, and corner bakeries.

-It’s worth it staying in Cambria just to experience all the food there is to offer!
+It’s worth staying in Cambria to experience all the food there is!
 Foodies will be as happy as they can be.
 There’s even a famous wine cellar in town: Madeline’s Restaurant & Wine Cellar.

 See Related: Best Travel Makeup Kits